yvt/openspades/README.md

 1. Install dependencies:

    *On Debian-derived distributions*:
-    ```sudo apt-get install pkg-config libglew-dev libcurl3-openssl-dev``` (because of a bug in some distributions, you might also
+    ```sudo apt-get install pkg-config libglew-dev libcurl3-openssl-dev libsdl2-dev libsdl2-image-dev lubalut-dev``` (because of a bug in some distributions, you might also
    have to install more packages by ```sudo apt-get install libjpeg-dev libxinerama-dev libxft-dev```)